wso2/docs-mi/en/docs/reference/synapse-properties/transport-parameters/rabbitmq-transport-parameters.md

     <td>rabbitmq.server.retry.interval</td>
     <td>
       This parameter is <b>optional</b>.</br>
-      The parameters specified above sets the retry interval with which the RabbitMQ client tries to reconnect.
-Generally having this value less than the value specified as <code>rabbitmq.connection.retry.interval</code> will help synchronize the reconnection of the Micro Integrator and the RabbitMQ client.
+      The parameters specified above set the retry interval with which the RabbitMQ client tries to reconnect.
+Generally, having this value less than the value specified as <code>rabbitmq.connection.retry.interval</code> will help synchronize the reconnection of the Micro Integrator and the RabbitMQ client.
     </td>
   </tr>
 </table>